All Episodes

 They are available.

-Those records are public and the Gore camp has not even disputed them.
+Those records are public, and the Gore camp has not even disputed them.

-Now, this is the P. Gore, who also owns a home in the Washington area, has said that he leads a carbon neutral lifestyle to b to balance out other carbon emissions.
+To get to your question, Gore, who also owns a home in the Washington area, has said that he leads a carbon-neutral lifestyle.

 Now, nowhere in this article is a shred of proof that Gore is carbon neutral.